- Economic & Statistical Consultants (Eco-Stat LLC)

 Protection of your personal information

-We use a range of physical, electronic measures to ensure that we keep your personal information secure, accurate and up to date.
+We use a range of physical, electronic and managerial measures to ensure that we keep your personal information secure, accurate and up to date.
 These measures include:

 Although we use appropriate security measures once we have received your personal information, the transmission of data over the internet (including by e-mail) is never completely secure.
 We endeavor to protect personal information, but we cannot guarantee the security of data transmitted to us or by us.

 We will hold your personal information on our systems for the longest of the following periods: (i) as long as is necessary for the relevant activity or services; (ii) any retention period that is required by laws and regulations (iii) the end of the period in which litigation or investigations might arise in respect of the services and which law requires us to maintain your personal information.
 We may also retain log files for internal analysis purposes, though we would retain them for only a brief period except in cases where we are legally required to retain them for longer periods, and in cases where they are used for site safety and security or to improve website functionality.